Ultimate Investment: Buy LeBron James Rookie Card PSA 10 Grade on eBay

 Of course, it’s also the most recent card on our list by a wide margin, which should be factored into account.

-Why Underrated LeBron Cards are a Great Investment
+Underrated LeBron James Basketball Cards are a Good to Great Investment

 Nothing is certain, but you only have to look to the example given in the intro to see why underrated LeBron cards could be a great investment.